infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 echo esc_html( $x );
 ```

-Use braces to write conditionals or control statements on a single line
+Writing conditionals, or control statements on a single line should be done with braces

 ```php
 <?php